 The Sketch Club will be a relaxed, welcoming gathering for artists of all levels, focused on indoor still-life sketching.
 It’s not a class or critique, just time to slow down, look closely, and draw together.

-Join us for our first meeting on Monday, February 9, from 10:00 am–noon at Charleston County Library, downtown branch, 68 Calhoun.
-Bring your sketchbook and favorite drawing tools.
+Join us for our next meeting on Monday, March 9th, from 10:00 am–noon at Charleston County Library, downtown branch, 68 Calhoun St. Bring your sketchbook and favorite drawing tools.
 We’ll provide the still life - and the inspiration.
+(There is a parking garage underneath the library)

 Let us know if you'd like to come sketch with us!
 Contact Debbie Daniels at danielsdesigns@gmail.com